A Pro's Take: Keys to Successful Pest Management in Health Care

 How have Orkin’s training programs helped your collaboration with health care facilities?

 It’s so important to study entomology and understand codes, regulations and issues in health care and other industries.
-Orkin provides its technicians with a variety of opportunities for continuous training to remain up-to-date with new issues, topics and techniques to provide the best service to our clients.
+Orkin provides its Pros with a variety of opportunities for continuous training to remain up-to-date with new issues, topics and techniques to provide the best service to our clients.